Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning

 The above generative mechanism forms a probability distribution on the space of RDPs, which is called the {\em random recursive dyadic partition} (RRDP) distribution, and it is specified by the collection of selection probabilities $\lambda_{d}(\cdot)$ defined on all {\em potential} nodes.
 We write where $\{ \blam(A): A\in\A\},$ and $\blam(A)=(\lambda_1(A),\lambda_2(A),\ldots,\lambda_{m}(A))'$, that is, $\blam$ is a mapping from $\A$ to the $(m-1)$-dimensional simplex.

-It is worth noting that the RRDP is nothing but a restrictive version of the Bayesian classification and regression tree (CART) prior \citep{Chipman1998a,Denison1998}.
+It is worth noting that the RRDP is a restricted version of the more general Bayesian classification and regression tree (CART) prior \citep{Chipman1998a,Denison1998}.
 The main constraint in RRDP compared to the general Bayesian CART is that the former is supported on canonical RDPs only---that is, each dyadic partition must be an even split, occurring at the middle of the range in one of the divisible dimensions.
-This additional restriction ensures the cardinality of $\A$ to be linear in $n$, thereby reducing the computational complexity required for inference to $O(n)$.
+This additional restriction ensures that the cardinality of $\A$ is linear in $n$, thereby reducing the computational complexity required for inference to $O(n)$.